Taking Online Credit Card Payments

 Firstly you need to get a merchant account through a bank (or you can use a "all in one solution" like Stripe.
 Read more about Stripe here)

 Note if you already have an existing merchant account (such as an EFTPOS terminal... usually only the major banks allow online merchant accounts).

 A merchant account will allow you to accept credit card payments via different methods (depending on your agreement with the bank).

-These methods include card present transactions or magnetic swipe transactions (e.g. like when you use your credit card at a store), or not card present transactions (i.e. when you buy online or over the phone).
+These methods include card present transactions (e.g. like when you use your credit card at a store), or not card present transactions (i.e. when you buy online or over the phone).

 Once you have your merchant account (or when you setup your merchant account) you can request that this account be setup to allow you to take credit card payments over the internet.
 Important: dependent on which bank you get your merchant account through depends on how (or if) you can accept online payments.

 There are two kinds of online payment solutions